How to Write a Job Description That Attracts Qualified, Stand-Out Applicants

 Before we get into the details, let’s discuss the form and the purpose of a typical job description.

 The main function, obviously, is to describe the job in question and where that job fits into the broader fabric of your corporation.
-That said, effective job descriptions can accomplish a lot more than that.
+That said, a good job description can accomplish a lot more than that.

 - Help you lay out the skills and tasks necessary to perform the role